mannymistry/rstudio-instructor-certification/README.md

   - In her last role she primarily worked on ETL(Extract Transform Load) tasks within Jupyter notebooks using Python and R. She is familiar with dplyr and pipes and finds them very useful.
-She also has beginner knowledge of ggploy having inherited an ETL script which included plots.
+She also has beginner knowledge of ggplot having inherited an ETL script which included histograms and scatter plots.

   - Soo Youn’s boss hoards alternative data believing that nuggets gold of exists within them.
 She is constantly being asked to assess the